ivans-innovation-lab/my-company-project-materialized-view/README.md

 # my-company-project-materialized-view

-The event processor is stateless and listens for events from the event store, applying an action for incoming event messages.
-Each event is used to update a database record that results in an incremental materialized view for describing an aggregate.
+This componentnis an event-listener and processor.
+It listens for the Events and processes them in whatever way makes the most sense.
+In this case it just builds and maintains a **materialized view** which tracks the state of the 'Project' aggregate.